 Washington State Emergency Response Commission

 The Washington SERC was created in accordance with federal Public Law 99-499.
 Congress enacted this law in response to public concern about chemical accidents such as those in Bhopal, India and Institute, West Virginia where people lost their lives or suffered serious injury.
-EPCRA establishes requirements for federal, state and local governments, and industry regarding emergency response planning and everyone's right to know about hazardous chemicals in their community.
+The Emergency Planning and Community Right-to-Know Act (EPCRA) establishes requirements for federal, state, tribal, and local governments and industry regarding emergency response planning and everyone's right to know about hazardous chemicals in their community.

 The SERC is comprised of a broad-based membership with representatives from private industry, state and local agencies.
 The Department of Ecology, Washington State Patrol and Emergency Management Division of the Military Department have specific responsibilities under WAC 118-40.